iiasa/message_doc/source/message_globiom/annex/macro.rst

 scripting language R which makes code maintenance and visualization of results (e.g., for visually checking convergence between MACRO and MESSAGE) easier compared to the previous implementation in C).

 Finally, the parameterization of MACRO has changed in a specific way.
-As mentioned, the model’s most important input parameters are the projected growth rates of total labor, i.e., the combined effect of labor force and labor productivity growth (note that labor supply growth is also referred to as reference or potential GDP growth.) and the annual rates of reference energy intensity improvements.
+As mentioned, the modelâ€™s most important input parameters are the projected growth rates of total labor, i.e., the combined effect of labor force and labor productivity growth (note that labor supply growth is also referred to as reference or potential GDP growth.) and the annual rates of reference energy intensity improvements.
 In all recent applications of MACRO, these are calibrated to be consistent with the developments in a MESSAGE scenario.
 In practice, this happens by running MACRO and then adjusting the potential GDP growth rates and the autonomous energy efficiency improvements (AEEIs) on a sectoral basis until MACRO does not